Callie Cares Means We Will Never Forget

 They say that something good comes out of every sorrow and in the case of the Van Tornhout’s, I know this to be true.
 I believe that what we do in the face of adversity can often provide a glimpse into our true character.
 And the love the Van Tornhout’s show towards others goes far beyond the love they have for Callie.
 To help turn a terrible situation into one of hope and love, the Van Tornhout’s created Callie’s Crusades, in which they help increase pertussis awareness in their community.

 And since the Van Tornhout’s stayed at the Ronald McDonald House when Callie was in intensive care, they created an organization called Callie Cares to help other guests of the Ronald McDonald House.
 Now it’s a family affair.
 They do their part by gathering donations of travel size toiletries and assembling them into care bags for the guests.
 Their care packages include everything from shampoo, conditioner, bath soap, toothbrushes, toothpaste, deodorant, razors, lotion and anything else that may make for a more comfortable stay.

-Hopefully, after reading Callie’s story it will be another reminder to explain the importance of adult Tdap booster shots to everyone who’ll listen.
-Most people just don’t know that an adult Tdap booster shot can not only help protect them from pertussis, but it can also reduce the spread of a life-threatening illness for an infant child who is not yet fully vaccinated.
+Hopefully, after reading Callie’s story it will be another reminder to explain the importance of a Tdap vaccination to everyone who’ll listen.
+Most people just don’t know that an adult Tdap vaccination can not only help protect them from pertussis, but it can also reduce the spread of a life-threatening illness for an infant child who is not yet fully vaccinated.